sylabs/singularity-admindocs/configfiles.rst

 :ref:`above <sec:ocimode>`).

-Administrators who wish to disable this behavior, and prevent {Singularity} from extracting the contents of images to temporary sandbox dirs, do so by adding ``tmp sandbox = no`` to their configuration file:
+Administrators who wish to disable this behavior, and prevent {Singularity} from extracting the contents of images to temporary sandbox dirs, may do so by adding ``tmp sandbox = no`` to their configuration file:

-``tmp sandbox``: Allow extraction of image contents to temporary sandbox di.
+``tmp sandbox``: Allow extraction of image contents to temporary sandbox dir.
 (default: ``yes``)

 Experimental Options